 Dispersed camping is allowed in the Sandias, but there are no designated campgrounds.
 Fires are not allowed.

 The 7.5 USGS map is Sandia Crest (NM)

 available locally in Albuquerque at REI near the intersection of Montaño and I-25.
 It costs about $14.95 and is plasticized for weatherproofing.
 You can get it for $7 if you go directly to the Cibola National Forest Office off of Osuna.
 To get there from I-25 head west on Osuna.
 Take a right onto Chappell Drive.
 The office will be on the west side of the street in about 1/4 mile.

 by Dharma Maps.
-It is a 1:45,000 scale topographic map complete with GPS coordinates, mileages, and access points.
+It is a 1:45,000 scale topographic map complete with 1:25,000 insets, mileages, and access points.
 It is printed on waterproof paper and is smaller, more detailed, and more portable than the National Forest map.
 It can be purchased at Amazon.com for $9.95, and is also available locally at REI near the intersection of Montaño and I-25.

 City of Albuquerque Open Space